luiscencias/DBMS/README.md

 java -cp ".:antlr-4.7.1-complete.jar" DBMSEngine

 To test the queries there is a toggle feature in the main of DBMSEngine.java.
 Simply change the test variables to 1 to test each query.
-To test the commands simply change the testCommands variable to 1 to test all commands at once.
+To test the commands simply change the testCommands variable to 1 to test all commands at once EXCEPT DELTE COMMAND must turn testCommands off and turn testDeleteCOmmand on.